 Many people believe that the overall cost of cremation is cheaper than burial, but the truth is, the costs are comparable when configuring the products and services selected.

-The NFDA suggests the average cost of a funeral with viewing and burial in 2017 was $7,360, compared to $6,260 for a funeral with viewing and cremation.
+The NFDA suggests the average cost of a funeral with a viewing and burial in 2019 was $7,640, compared to $6,645 for a funeral with a viewing and a cremation casket and urn.

 Some factors that may influence the final dollar amount of a cremation include:

 Therefore, it’s hard to deem cremation cheaper than burial and vice versa.
-After all, the final price comes down to what you and your family are willing to pay.
+After all, the price of any final arrangements comes down to your family's personal budget.

 2. Myth: Cremation Limits Memorialization Options